python/devguide/docquality.rst

 While an issue filed on the `issue tracker`_ means there is a known issue somewhere, that does not mean there are not other issues lurking about in the documentation.
-Simply proofreading parts of the documentation are enough to uncover problems (e.g., documentation that needs to be updated for Python 3 from Python 2).
+Simply proofreading parts of the documentation is enough to uncover problems (e.g., documentation that needs to be updated for Python 3 from Python 2).